spacepirate7/matlab-cody/README.md

 # matlab-cody

-This readme file is cloned from amhughes https://github.com/amhughes/MATLAB-Cody
+This readme file is based on the one from amhughes https://github.com/amhughes/MATLAB-Cody

 These are my solutions to the cody problems.
 Not the best ones.